 Platinum Business Card

-The Platinum Business Card is full of additional travel benefits that primarily benefit frequent flyers:
+The Business Platinum Card® from American Express is full of additional travel benefits that primarily benefit frequent flyers:

 - $200 airline fee credit